-Before the summer holidays 2019: first draft of Personal Statement handed in
+Before the summer holidays 2020: first draft of Personal Statement handed in

-September 2019:
+September 2020:

-- 1 hour UCAS workshop to complete UCAS/CUKAS log on and personal details - · Confirmation of predicted grades in each subject - · Registration for Admissions Tests if needed
+- 1 hour UCAS workshop to complete UCAS log on and personal details - Confirmation of predicted grades in each subject - Registration for Admissions Tests if needed

-September to December 2019: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed
+September to December 2020: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed; interview workshops

-15th October 2019: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses
+15th October 2020: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses as well as some Music Conservatoire courses

-Mid December 2019: internal school deadline for the sending off of applications
+Mid December 2020: internal school deadline for the sending off UCAS applications

-15th January 2020: Official UCAS deadline for most courses
+15th January 2021: Official UCAS deadline for most courses

-February 2020: Applying for Student Finance presentation in assembly
+February 2021: Applying for Student Finance presentation in assembly

-From sending off the application to April 2020: Students receive offers and rejections through UCAS Track.
-Students may be invited to interview - school support is available.
+From sending off the application to April 2021: Students receive offers and rejections through UCAS Track.
+Students may be invited to interview - assembly and one-to-one school support is available.

-By the beginning of May 2020: Students needs to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation
+By the beginning of May 2021: Students needs to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation

-End of May 2020: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn
+Mid May 2021: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn

-August 2020: A level Results and offers of places through UCAS Track or use of UCAS Adjustment (if students to better than expected) or UCAS Clearing (if student miss the grades for their offers and do not hold a university place)
+August 2021: A level Results and confirmation of places through UCAS Track or use of UCAS Adjustment (if students to better than expected) or UCAS Clearing (if student miss the grades for their offers and do not hold a university place)

-2) Employment with training - Higher or Degree Apprenticeships
+2) Higher or Degree Apprenticeships